 Once I learn about your situation and goals for refinancing, we can quickly figure out:

 - If it makes sense to refi from a cost perspective.

 - Using the estimated current value of your home and refinancing estimates, we can examine rates and loan options.

 It just takes a short time to weigh the costs and benefits of refinancing so you can make an informed decision.

 Completing your mortgage refinance application includes providing your personal financial documents such as W2s, bank statements, tax returns, and paystubs.

-You can complete the application yourself on line, or I will be happy to walk you through it and answer questions via phone call, email, text -– whatever works best for you.
-If you decided that you want my help to complete the application, then we can schedule a time convenient time with this handy tool.
+You can complete the application yourself on line, or I will be happy to walk you through it and answer questions via a phone call, email, or text -– whatever works best for you.
+If you decided that you want my help to complete the application, then we can schedule a convenient time with this handy tool.

 During the application process, we’ll need your permission to pull credit reports for all borrowers on the loan.
 The completed loan application enables me to provide more accurate cost estimates and recommendations regarding loan products.

 - Choose a title company to assist us in your transaction.

 - Receive a link to pay for your appraisal online using a credit card.
 This is your only upfront cost; other costs associated with your loan will be paid at closing.